rsksmart/RSKIPs/IPs/RSKIP543.md

 * `Receipt` is either `TransactionType || ReceiptPayload` or `LegacyReceipt`
 * `TransactionType` is a positive unsigned 8-bit number between `0` and `0x7f` that represents the type of the transaction
     * The above restriction may have to be modified to allow for Rootstock-specific transaction types
+* `LegacyReceipt` is just the format used in Rootstock, i.e. `rlp(postTxStateRLP, cumulativeGasRLP, bloomRLP, logInfoListRLP, gasUsedRLP, statusRLP)`.
+* The `TransactionType` of the receipt MUST match the `TransactionType` of the transaction with a matching `Index`.
 * `ReceiptPayload` is byte array whose interpretation is dependent on the `TransactionType` and defined in a RSKIP where such a transaction type is proposed.
-* `LegacyReceipt` is  `rlp([status, cumulativeGasUsed, logsBloom, logs])`

-The `TransactionType` of the receipt MUST match the `TransactionType` of the transaction with a matching `Index`.
+For example, currently there are four defined typed transaction formats in Ethereum  - and all of them use the following format for the receipt payload: `rlp(statusRLP, cumulativeGasRLP, bloomRLP, logInfoListRLP)`.
+If Rootstock implements any of these types, then it MUST use the same receipt payload format.
+On the other hand, if Rootstock implements a new transaction type, it will also need to specify the format of the receipt payload.

 RSKJ includes a type field in receipts (currently hardcoded to `0x0`).
 The value is stored in `TransactionResult` and `TransactionReceipt` classes as a string.
 Note that this field was introduced in [pull request 1984](https://github.com/rsksmart/rskj/pull/1984) primarily for JSON RPC compatibility with Ethereum.
 In RPC responses for receipts for legacy transactions, Ethereum clients (like geth) include a type field with value `0x0` - even though legacy transactions technically do not have a EIP-2718 type.
 This allows the reuse of the same JSON schema for all (currently defined) transaction types.